Key Concept

 Security Vulnerability Assessment and the Blast Radius

+There is a need for end-to-end security vulnerability assessments.
 Organizations are looking for delivery velocity.
 With continuous SVA, developers can develop and deliver at speed, to ensure you have vigilance and security.

 Understanding Blast Radius